syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Converting-PDF-pages-into-Images-in-Blazor.md

 # Converting PDF pages into images in Blazor

-PdfToImageConverter allows for exporting pages from a PDF document as a stream into stream as images using the Convert method.
-You can convert either a single page or multiple pages into images.
+PdfToImageConverter allows you to convert pages from a PDF document into images using the Convert method.
+You can convert either a single page or pages into images.

 ## Converting a single page into image

 You can export a single page from a PDF file as an image by specifying the page index and setting the parameters `keepTransparency` and `isSkipAnnotations` in the Convert method.
-To preserve transparency in the output images, make sure to set the `keepTransparency` parameter to true.
-If you want to exclude annotations from the output images, set the `isSkipAnnotations` parameter to true.
+To preserve transparency in the output image, make sure to set the `keepTransparency` parameter to true.
+If you want to exclude annotations and form field elements from the output image, set the `isSkipAnnotations` parameter to true.
 Refer to the following code to export a single page of PDF into PNG image.

 {% tabs %}
 {% highlight C# %}